Explainable-Artificial-Intelligence/ConvolutionalAutoEncoder/swagger_client/docs/VisualizeApi.md

   'algorithm': "algorithm_example", // String | determines the clutering algorithm
-  'datasetName': "train_data", // String | determines the dataset which should be clustered 'dimensionReduction': "dimensionReduction_example", // String | determines the algorithm for dim reduction 'clusterParameters': new ConvolutionalAutoencoder.ClusterParameters(), // ClusterParameters | determines the clutering parameters
-  'layer': 56 // Number | determines the hidden layer
+  'datasetName': "train_data", // String | determines the dataset which should be clustered 'dimensionReduction': "dimensionReduction_example", // String | determines the algorithm for dim reduction 'layer': 56 // Number | determines the hidden layer };
-};